evk1id/evk1id/README.md

+##
-## Hello everyone!
+Hello everyone!
 My name is Eugene 👋
+Here you can read some short info about me:

 <!--
 **evk1id/evk1id** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.